Below are common questions we receive about GHC 19, grouped by audience.

 AnitaB.org provides hotel rooms to all scholars.
 If you decline to use the AnitaB.org-provided hotel and choose to book your own accommodation, you will not be reimbursed for this expense.

-AnitaB.org-provided hotel rooms will be for check-in Tuesday, October 1 and check-out Saturday, October 5.
+The check-in for AnitaB.org-provided hotel rooms will be for Tuesday, October 1 and check-out for Saturday, October 5.
 If you need hotel accommodations before or after those dates, you must book the additional nights on your own.
 The GHC Scholarship Program cannot do this for you.

 Notification of your hotel assignment will be sent in early September.

 Most student scholars will be assigned a roommate, unless you are bringing a child with you or have indicated a specific need on the stage 2 application.

 Can I choose my own roommate?
 I identify as belonging to the LGBTQ-A community, and would like a roommate who is comfortable with that.

 Although you cannot choose a specific roommate, we do consider certain factors and requests to ensure our scholars feel safe and comfortable with their room assignment.
 If you have a request about your room assignment, please contact the GHC Scholarship Planning Group after your scholarship acceptance with details on your request.
 We will do our best to accommodate your needs with the limited space available.
 The sooner you get this request to us, the better chance we can accommodate you.

 Details about your roommate will be sent to you along with your GHC hotel assignment.